smallDazza/T1A3_Terminal_Application/README.md

 ![Feature One](./docs/Feature%201.png)

 ***Logic*** - In the 'deliver_cost.py' file, is the package_cost function.
-From the packages folder, the delivery_cost file is importing the following functions and their uses:
+From the del_cost_package folder, the delivery_cost file is importing the following functions and their uses:
+ - send_code from the postcode_entry.py file :
- - post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
+    - postcode_entry.py also imports post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
+    - send_code function handles if the postcodes entered by user are not valid.
+If so, asks the user to re-enter another postcode.
+Continues until a valid postcode entered.
+Then returns both valid postcode and zone number it belongs to, as a list format.
  - cubic_weight from the volumetric_weight.py file = this calculates the cubic weight of the package based on the user inputs of length, width and height.
  - freight_rate from the freight_rates.py file = based on the package weight to use, this returns a delivery rate for 4 different levels of package weight.
 The rate levels are: less than 0.5kg, between 0.5kg & 1kg, between 1kg & 3kg and then above 3kg.
  - zone_charge from the zone_surcharge.py file = should the weight to use be greater than 5kg, this file has a nested list to find the extra surcharge to be used based on the zone number returned in the post_zone function.